tcs-ulli/fpspreadsheet/examples/other/readme.txt

 - demo_virtualmode_reading: demonstrates how the virtual mode of the workbook can be used to read huge spreadsheet files.
 Requires the file written by demo_virtualmode_writing.

+- demo_write_colors: show the colors of the Excel8 color palette

 - demo_write_formatting: shows some simple cell formatting